LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Users may choose to delete an activity object by changing it's contents, thereby changing it's hashed value and invalidating any signature associated with it via broadcast or reply messages on chain.
 Hosts of activity objects may choose to do the same for the purpose of removing illegal or otherwise objectionable content.
-Implementers should represent this by adding a `"deleted"` field to the hosted activity object with an [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) timestamp representing the time at which the content was removed.
+Implementers may represent this by adding a `"deleted"` field to the hosted activity object with an [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) timestamp representing the time at which the content was removed.
 Implementers may choose to leave all other fields intact or remove them as they see fit.

 Clients may choose to represent deleted content in presentation with a small tombstone message, such as "content removed," or ignore deleted content entirely.